Syed Zahoor Shah Hashmi: Early life and education

-Hashmi was born on 21 April 1926 in Gwadar, Sultanate of Muscat and Oman into a Baloch Syed family of Arab descent tracing their lineage to the bani hashim clan, to which the final Islamic prophet Muhammad belonged.
+Hashmi was born on 21 April 1926 in Gwadar, Sultanate of Muscat and Oman into a Baloch Syed family of Arab descent tracing their lineage to the Bani Hashim clan, to which the Islamic prophet Muhammad belonged.
 At the time of his birth, Gwadar was ruled by Oman, it was bought by Pakistan in 1958.

 After completing his early education, he studied at the University of the Punjab in Lahore.
 He was influenced by the work of Muhammad Iqbal and Rumi.

 Contribution to Balochi language

 Hashmi is well known for his contributions to the Balochi literature.
 One of his most recognized work is "Sayad Gunj", the first ever Balochi language dictionary.
 He also wrote several books on Balochi language and its literature's history in Urdu and Balochi.
 His works also include novels, short stories and translations.

+Books

+Syed Zahoor Shah Hashmi authored several important works on Balochi literature, linguistics, and regional history.
+His books are frequently cited in Balochi literary histories, academic research, and university curricula.
+His most widely documented works include: